-In 2022, the CLC had a membership of eight external members (including a representative from a local school, representative from a local health organization, representative from a local Indigenous community and a representative from a local economic development agency).
-Two members left the CLC mid-year and one didn't attend the orientation or regular meetings.
-BWXT NEC launched a recruitment campaign in the fall of 2021 to attract new members for which four applications were received.
-All four applicants were accepted upon review and joined the committee in 2022.
+In 2023, the CLC had a membership of seven external members (including a representative from a local health organization and a professor from Trent University).
+BWXT NEC launched a recruitment campaign in the fall of 2023 that aimed to attract new members to the CLC.
+Five applications were received.
+After careful review, four of the applications were accepted, and the applicants will be joining the committee in 2024.